Understanding Your Rollover Business Energy Contract

 ✓ Once you’ve received your renewal, you will then have a defined period in which you need to tell your energy supplier that you don’t want to accept the tariff you were offered.
 This period is specific to each supplier, visit our dedicated supplier pages to understand the notice period your supplier needs to prevent you being rolled over.

-You can also identify which suppliers operate a rollover policy and which do not in our dedicated supplier pages.
+You can also identify which suppliers operate a rollover policy and which do not in our dedicated business energy supplier pages.

 Still stuck and need help with your energy contracts?